RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/test/reports/jenkins-report.md

-# Jenkins checklist
+# Jenkins checklist Testing Report
-The purpose ...
+The purpose is to check that the 2 pipelines jobs - 'build-artifact' and 'deploy-artifact DEV' jobs are working together in a chain in order to build a new or changed artifact in a source git repo(particularly external that is synced with business-central's internal git repo) and deploy it to managed kie servers.

+  - [X] Run Pipeline 'build-artifact' triggered from sample git repo contains an App created in BC.
+    - [X] Build maven artifact
+    - [X] Deploy artifact to an external maven repository(repsy.io)configured in RHPAM
+    - [X] Trigger automatically job 'deploy-artifact' to run with GAV + awsRegion  as parameters

-- [x] Pipeline on Kie server without user data
+  - [x] Run Pipeline job 'deploy-artifact' to deploy artifact on Kie servers - kie servers have no Containers deployed
     - [x] User data is added/updated
       - [x] new launch configuration is created with the latest user data
       - [x] launch configuration is attached to ASG
     - [x] Container is added
       - [x] Visible in BC
       - [x] Available through Rest API from kie server
       - [x] Process can be created and runs successfully

-Repeat above check for pipeline run on kie server WITH existing user data
+  Repeat above check for pipeline run on kie servers WITH existing user data(Containing Containers)

-- [x] Pipeline on Kie server WITH existing user data - additional checks to above
+-[x] run Pipeline job on Kie servers that contain containers  - additional checks to above:
   - [x] Old container removed from server(*1)